The Guaranteed Interview Scheme (GIS) was replaced by the disability confidence scheme in 2016.

 Offer an interview to disabled people

 All disabled applicants are subject to the shortlisting criteria as defined within our guidance.
-Due to the competitive nature of the programme, applicants are offered an interview allocation based on a ranking algorithm.
+Due to the competitive nature of the programme, applicants are offered an interview allocation based on a rank.
 Any disabled applicant whose application is ranked high enough will be allocated to interview.

 Anticipate and provide reasonable adjustments as required

 You may be eligible to receive reasonable adjustments under your disability as defined by the Equality Act 2010.
-If you are eligible to receive extra time to complete the situational judgement tests as a ‘reasonable adjustment’ under disability legislation, you must send evidence to email@example.com at least three working days before the test deadline.
+If you are eligible to receive extra time to complete the situational judgement tests as a ‘reasonable adjustment’ under disability legislation, you must complete this section on the application form and upload evidence.
 Your evidence should consist of one of the following:

 - a Cognitive Diagnostic Report confirming your learning disability